3. STAR

 - Perform additional particle filtering or sorting based on your specific needs

-PartiNet Denoise flips micrographs in the y-axis due to matrix transpose operations.
-If you denoised micrographs in PartiNet ensure that when you import and extract particle coordinates that you toggle Flip in y in CryoSPARC or similar in RELION prior to particle extraction.
+If you are using PartiNet v1.0.0, the Denoise flips micrographs in the y-axis due to matrix transpose operations.
+If you denoised micrographs in PartiNet ensure that when you import and extract particle coordinates that you toggle Flip in y in CryoSPARC prior to particle extraction.
+This has been fixed in v1.0.1+.
+You can check your version with partinet --help